-- Centre's name, address and number - learner's name - Centre/Focus Awards personnel's details (name, job role) if they are involved in the case - details of the Focus Awards endorsed FQP non-regulated qualification(s) affected or nature of the service affected - nature of the suspected or actual malpractice and associated dates - details and outcome of any initial investigation carried out by the Centre or anybody else involved in the case, including any mitigating circumstances
+- Centre's name, address, and contact number - relevant learner's name - Centre/Focus Awards personnel's details (name, job role) if they are involved in the case. - details of the qualification(s) affected, or nature of the service affected - nature of the suspected or actual malpractice and associated dates - details and outcome of any initial investigation carried out by the Centre or anybody else involved in the case, including any mitigating circumstances.

-In addition we ask that the person making the allegation declares any personal interest they may have in the matter to us at the outset.
+In addition, we ask that the person making the allegation declares any personal interest they may have in the matter to us at the outset.